Brazil miner Samarco offers creditors shares or 85% haircut - sources

-Samarco Mineracao SA, a bankrupt joint venture between Brazilian miner Vale SA (VALE3.SA) and BHP Group Ltd (BHP.AX), proposed on Thursday a plan to restructure 50 billion reais ($10 billion) in debt with an offer of preferred shares or a cash payout in 2041 equal to 15% of the current value of holdings, sources said.
+RIO DE JANEIRO (Reuters) - Samarco Mineracao SA, a bankrupt joint venture between Brazilian miner Vale SA and BHP Group Ltd, proposed on Thursday a plan to restructure 50 billion reais ($10 billion) in debt with an offer of preferred shares or a cash payout in 2041 equal to 15% of the current value of holdings, sources said.

 Samarco filed for bankruptcy protection in April to prevent creditors’ claims from affecting operations that restarted at the end of 2020, more than five years after a tailings dam collapsed causing one of Brazil’s worst environmental accidents.